pagopa/io.italia.it/en/public-administrations.md

 	</div>
 	<h2 class="text-center">Around the citizen</h2>
 	<p class="text-center attorno-utente__subtitle">
-	It is sufficient for PAs to have a user's <b>tax code</b><br> in order to utilize IO's functions
+	It is sufficient for PAs to have a user's tax code in order to use IO's functions
 	</p>
 	<p class="text-justify mw-40 attorno-utente__paragraph">
-	Today, it is difficult for many public entities to determine the contact details or other personal information of the user, often involving considerable effort and lengthy timeframes.<br>The same applies to citizens, who are forced to complete their profile and provide their personal data on the website of each institution whose services they wish to utilize.<br>
+	Today, it is difficult for many public entities to determine the contact details or other personal information of the user, often involving considerable time and  effort.<br>The same applies to citizens, who are forced to complete their profile and provide their personal data on the website of each institution whose services they wish to use.<br>
-IO solves this problem by allowing any entity in possession of a citizen's tax code to use IO's APIs to contact the user, send them documents or notices, or to read the preferences that the citizen has chosen to set.<br>
+IO solves this problem by allowing any entity with citizens’  tax code to use IO's APIs to contact users, send them documents or notices, or to read the preferences that the citizens have chosen to set.<br>
-The certainty of communicating directly with the citizen is guaranteed by the authentication process based on SPID.
+The assurance of communicating directly with the right citizen is guaranteed by the authentication process based on SPID.
 If  the citizen has not yet activated the app, IO will ensure to deliver the message through the traditional channel, or will notify the service that the citizen is not yet on board.
 	</p>
 	</div>
 </section>